skoona/skn_web_app/README.md

 # SknWebApp
-An exploration into [Dry-RB](http://dry-rb.org), [Rom-DB](http://Rom-DB.org), and [Roda](https://github.com/jeremyevans/roda) tooling for Ruby Web Applications.
+An exploration into [Dry-RB](http://dry-rb.org), [Rom-DB](http://Rom-DB.org), and [Roda](https://github.com/jeremyevans/roda) tooling for Ruby Business Applications.

-In concept, I plan to create a `runtime` for [SknServices](https://skoona.github.io/SknServices/) content security application.
+In concept, I plan to create a `runtime` for the [SknServices](https://skoona.github.io/SknServices/) content security application.
 SknServices provides Admin features which enables this application to be a runtime consumer, and access content from SknServices using the API it provides for that purpose.

 I'm looking for an alternative way to build enterprise ruby web applications.
 I've tried Rails and salute it for it's Web Interface and Web framework.
 However, I've never been comfortable with it's MVC development model for enterprise applications.